Information about software packages installed on the ICHEC systems.

 This job can be submitted using the command

 Where scriptname.pbs is the filename of the sample PBS script

 Checking License Availability in PBS

-On Stokes users can specify the number of tokens required per job so that jobs will only be started if there are enough tokens available.
+On Fionn users can specify the number of tokens required per job so that jobs will only be started if there are enough tokens available.
 This can be done by including the following lines in the PBS script.

 where M is the number of license tokens required for the job.

 Further information can be obtained in the CFX documentation and at www.ansys.com.